How faster direct deposit works for you

 Payroll is submitted: Your employer submits payroll files to the Federal Reserve with details on how much and when each employee will be paid.

-Info comes to Current: The Federal Reserve then sends that information to Current (and any other banks) to tell us how much money should be deposited into your account and when.
+Info comes to Current: The Federal Reserve then sends that information to Current (and any other financial institutions) to tell us how much money should be deposited into your account and when.

-Current credits your account immediately: Most banks hold onto the funds until the employer-specified date to credit your account.
+Current credits your account immediately: Most financial institutions hold onto the funds until the employer-specified date to credit your account.
 But not us!
 As soon as we receive the files, we make the money available to you, which can be up to two days faster.

 There are plenty of good things in life worth waiting for, we just don't believe your money should be one of them.

 Banking services provided by Choice Financial Group, Member FDIC.
 The Current Visa Debit Card is issued by Choice Financial Group pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa debit cards are accepted.